Kathleen Powers Conti

 Contact Information

-She frequently consults for the National Park Service, such as developing new treatment options to protect cultural landscapes at risk of disasters resulting from climate change or developing new interpretation for Martin Luther King, Jr.’s birth home and Ebenezer Baptist Church in Atlanta.
-In light of her work, the President of the National Council on Public History appointed her as Co-chair for their consultants committee to develop guidelines for “Best Practices for Consulting Historians.”
+She frequently consults on public history and architectural projects throughout the US, including designing memorials and museum exhibits as well as writing historic contexts, design guidelines, and nominations to the National Register of Historic Places.
+Notable projects include developing new treatment options to protect cultural landscapes at risk of natural disasters and developing new interpretation at Martin Luther King, Jr.’s birth home and Ebenezer Baptist Church in Atlanta.
+In light of her work, the President of the National Council on Public History appointed her as co-chair for their consultants committee to develop guidelines for “Best Practices for Consulting Historians.”
+Dr. Conti also serves on the board of the Vernacular Architecture Forum.

 Public History, Historic Preservation, Cultural History, Environmental History, Architectural History